Williams Fork Formation

-The Williams Fork Formation is a Campanian (Edmontonian) geologic formation of the Mesaverde Group in Colorado.
+The Williams Fork Formation is a Campanian to Maastrichtian (Edmontonian) geologic formation of the Mesaverde Group in Colorado.
 Dinosaur remains are among the fossils that have been recovered from the formation, most notably Pentaceratops sternbergii,.
-Other fossils found in the formation are the ammonite Lewyites, neosuchian crocodylomorphs, and the mammals Glasbius and Meniscoessus collomensis.
+Other fossils found in the formation are the ammonite Lewyites, tyrannosaurids, dromaeosaurids, troodontids, nodosaurids, ankylosaurids, hadrosaurids, hybodonts, neosuchian crocodylomorphs, and the mammals Glasbius and Meniscoessus collomensis.